Hello, to all my DIY Mamas out there!

 Recently I heard about this cool e-Book called “Uppity Owl Upcycles a Brooch” by children’s book author Monica Blas.
 It’s about a crafty owl that lives by a pond and learns to “upcyle.”
 What’s upcycling?
 I was asking myself the same thing!
 It’s finding new uses for old things you have just kicking around.
 I think this is a really creative and neat way to start to teach kids about the environment.
+And they can make some pretty neat homemade presents!

 Here is something cute I found, although it might be a bit dangerous so just make sure you’re supervising!
 Take two empty baby wipes containers and four rubber bands, and you can create giant flip flop stilts for your kids.
 Only for the light of feet!